 Landlord Responsibility for Radon in Rental Housing

-Radon, a naturally occurring radioactive gas that is associated with lung cancer, is found in rental properties throughout the U.S. To meet the responsibility to provide tenants habitable rentals, landlords must address radon problems that occur in rental properties.
-Because the gas is invisible and odorless, however, it's not always easy to know if radon is present, unlike other environmental and health hazards, such as mold and bedbugs.
+Radon, a naturally occurring radioactive gas associated with lung cancer, is found in rental properties throughout the U.S. In order to provide tenants with habitable rentals, landlords must address radon problems in their rental properties.
+Because the gas is invisible and odorless, however, it's not always easy to know if radon is present, as is the case with other environmental and health hazards, such as mold and bed bugs.

 Here's how to get started identifying and fixing any radon problems that occur in your rental property—and your potential liability if you don't.